 To the mixture in well B2, add Na4EDTA(aq) dropwise, stirring with each drop, until you notice a change.
-7. (a) Describe the effect observed on the B1 mixture when Na4EDTA is added.
+7. (a) Describe the effect observed on the B2 mixture when Na4EDTA is added.

-(b) Consider the role EDTA4- in commercial soaps and preserved-blood samples.
-What was the predicted effect of adding EDTA-solution to the mixture in B2?
+(b) Consider the role EDTA4- in commercial soaps and preserved blood samples as discussed previously.
+What is the predicted effect of adding EDTA4- solution to the mixture in B2?

-(c) Did your observations for well B2 match your predictions?
+(c) Did your observations for well B2 match your prediction?
 Explain.